aantron/ocaml.org/data/planet/ocamlpro/signing-the-opam-repository.md

 <h3>Linearity</h3>
 <p>The repository is served using git: this means, not only the latest version, but
 the full history of changes are known.
-This as several benefits, among them, incremental downloads &quot;for free&quot;; and a very easy way to sign snapshots.
+This as several benefits, among them, incremental downloads "for free"; and a very easy way to sign snapshots.
 Another good point is that we have a working full OCaml implementation.</p>
 <p>We mentioned above that we use the snapshot signatures not only for repository
 signing, but also as an initial guarantee for submitted developer's keys and